 - You have a very bad headache that does not go away.

 - You have a cough that does not go away.

 - You have redness, swelling, or pain in your calf.

 - You are coughing up blood or yellow or green mucus.

 - You have problems taking any of your heart medicines.

 - Your weight goes up by more than 2 pounds in a day for 2 days in a row.

 - Your wound changes.
 It is red or swollen, it has opened, or there it has drainage coming from it.

-If you are taking blood thinners, call your doctor if you have:
+If you are taking blood thinners, call your provider if you have: